-- UNC System institutions are partnering with the Army Futures Command and the 82nd Airborne Division at Fort Bragg to develop soldier-led innovations.
-The UNC System will seek continued funding for this partnership in FY 2024. - Support UNC System's Historically Minority-Serving Institutions (HMSIs) - The UNC System is made up of six distinct HMSIs, including Elizabeth City State University, Fayetteville State University, North Carolina Agricultural and Technical State University, North Carolina Central University, University of North Carolina at Pembroke, and Winston-Salem State University.
+UNC institutions are partnering with the Army Futures Command and the 82nd Airborne Division at Fort Bragg to develop soldier-led innovations.
+The UNC System will seek continued programmatic funding for this partnership in FY 2024.

+Support UNC System's Historically Minority-Serving Institutions (HMSIs)

+- The UNC System is made up of six distinct HMSIs, including Elizabeth City State University, Fayetteville State University, N.C.
+A&T State University, NC Central University, UNC Pembroke, and Winston-Salem State University.
 Its five Historically Black Colleges and Universities (HBCUs) and one Native American-Serving Nontribal Institution (NASNTI) make a significant impact to the state's economy through affordable academic offerings, research, and partnerships that serve the community and region. - Fully Fund Title III, Part B: Strengthening Historically Black Colleges and Universities.
 These programs support the university's ability to address national challenges associated with global competitiveness, job creation, and changing demographics.
 Funding supports a number of services, including educational equipment, teacher education, campus construction activities, counseling, and student aid services. - Increase Funding for Native American-Serving Nontribal Institutions (NASNTIs): UNC Pembroke is one of 34 NASNTIs not federally recognized in the United States.
 UNC Pembroke is one of the most diverse campuses in the UNC System and a leader in addressing health disparities in the southeastern region.
 The university is one of the state's four NC Promise schools that offer \$500/semester tuition.